-As we already saw in "Real Estate vs. Stock Investments", equities far outperform all other major asset classes in the long run.
+As we already saw in "Real Estate vs. Stock Investments" and "Bonds vs. Stocks," equities far outperform all other major asset classes in the long run.
 In the last 100 years, stocks gave annual returns of about 7% a year for investors, while bonds gave 2.5%, and bills 0.98% (Jordan et al., 2017).
 Moreover, as Warren Buffett said in 2018, “if you had bought gold in 1942 […] you would have less than a penny for every dollar you got from owning stocks.”
 Why does that happen?
 To understand that it is vital what “money” represents.

 How to Use Currencies to Invest Better

 In summary, currencies, in general, are bad long-term investments by themselves.
 They do not generate any wealth, so they tend to give less economic returns than wealth-producing assets, like equities.
 However, you almost always need some kind of currency to buy stocks and different currencies can diversify an investment portfolio and protect against local currency devaluation as we saw in “Investments Denominated in Foreign Currencies”.
-Such diversification can increase your risks and increase your returns, simultaneously ("Investing Abroad").
-Therefore, at Moraya Consulting we encourage the use of different currencies to buy assets, like stocks or bonds abroad.
-For example, if you are Latin American, use euro to buy Eurozone stocks and bonds.
-If you are European, use the dollar to buy US assets.
-If you are American, use pounds to buy British investments.
+Therefore, at Moraya Consulting we encourage the use of different currencies to buy assets abroad.
+For example, if you not live in the US, use dollar to buy US bond ETFs.
+If you are planning a trip to Europe, use euros to buy euro-denominated bonds.

 We do not encourage the use of the currency itself as an investment.
 For example, buying Bitcoin and leaving it in some account waiting for its value to go up.
 However, we have no problem with Bitcoin if you use the cryptocurrency to buy other assets, like stocks and bonds.
 We even encourage it, if you can find ways to buy and sell cryptocurrencies with little or no exchange fees and given that buying cryptocurrencies is legal in your jurisdiction.
 Some brokerages do accept Bitcoins and other cryptocurrencies as a mean of exchange.
 In this article, I define cryptocurrency as a digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank.
 Therefore, currencies like the Venezuelan Petro are not considered cryptocurrencies here.